camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/90-task-markers.html.md

 The isSequential attribute indicates if the instances of that activity are executed sequentially or parallel.

 The number of instances are calculated once, when entering the activity.
 There are a few ways of configuring this.
-On way is directly specifying a number, by using the `loopCardinality` child element.
+On way is directly specifying a number by using the `loopCardinality` child element.

 ```xml
 <multiInstanceLoopCharacteristics isSequential="false|true">